Expertise

 HTML

 The first code I was exposed to was written in HTML.
 In my first year of middle school in 2019, the teacher of the "Web Design" course taught me how to use the Dreamweaver editor to write HTML and CSS.
-I imagined that "publishing a page I created on the web for the whole world to access" would be very exciting.
-This is an important skill that every web development engineer must master and become proficient in.
+I imagined that "publishing a page I created on the web for the whole world to access" was incredibly exciting.
+It is an essential skill that every web development engineer must master and be proficient in.

 Cascading Style Sheets